Databases

 under ownerkms_user

-Using a certificate to authenticate to MySQL or Maria DB¶
+Using a certificate to authenticate to MySQL or Maria DB

-Use a certificate to authenticate to MySQL or Maria DB with the --mysql-user-cert-file
+Use a certificate to authenticate to MySQL or Maria DB with the mysql-user-cert-file

-Say the certificate is called cert.p12
+Docker Example: say the certificate is called cert.p12

 and is in a directory called /certificate